-Principle 1 : Non-discrimination What you can do: Welcome all clients equally.
-Respect every client's needs and wishes.
+Principle 1: Non-discrimination What you can do: Welcome all admissions equally.
+Respect every patient's needs and wishes.
 Set aside personal judgments and any negative opinions.
-Promise yourself to give every client the best care you can.
+Promise yourself to give every patient the best care you can.

-Principle 2 : Availability of contraceptive information and services What you can do: Know the family planning methods available and how to provide them.
+Principle 2: Availability of contraceptive information and services What you can do: Know the family planning methods available and how to provide them.
 Help make sure that supplies stay in stock.
-Do not rule out any method for a client, and do not hold back information.
+Do not rule out any method for a patient, and do not hold back information.

-Principle 3 : Accessible information and services What you can do: Help make sure that everyone can use your facility, even if they have a physical disability.
+Principle 3: Accessible information and services What you can do: Help make sure that everyone can use your facility, even if they have a physical disability.
 Participate in outreach, when possible.
-Do not ask clients, even young clients, to get someone else's permission to use family planning or a certain family planning method.
+Do not ask patients, even young ones, to get someone else's permission to use family planning or a certain family planning method.